Belva Ann Lockwood

 Belva Ann Bennett Lockwood (October 24, 1830 – May 19, 1917) was an American lawyer, politician, educator, and author who was active in the women's rights and women's suffrage movements.
-She was one of the first women lawyers in the United States, and in 1879 she became the first woman to be admitted to practice law before the U.S. Supreme Court.
+She was one of the first women lawyers in the United States.
+In 1879 she became the first woman to be admitted to practice law before the U.S. Supreme Court.
 Lockwood ran for president in 1884 and 1888 on the ticket of the National Equal Rights Party and was the first woman to appear on official ballots.
-While Victoria Woodhull is commonly cited as the first woman to run for president, she was not old enough to run, unlike Lockwood.
+While Victoria Woodhull is commonly cited as the first woman to run for president, Lockwood was the first one to appear on any ballots, due to Woodhull being too young for the presidency when she ran.

-Lockwood overcame many social and personal obstacles related to gender restrictions.
-Earlier in her life, Lockwood was a teacher and school principal, working to equalize pay for women in education.
-She supported the movement for world peace, and was a proponent of the Temperance movement.
+Due to gender restrictions, Lockwood overcame many social and personal obstacles.
+Early on in life, Lockwood was a teacher and school principal, working to equalize pay for women in education.
+She supported the movement for world peace, and was a proponent of the temperance movement.

 Early and personal life

-She was born Belva Ann Bennett in Royalton, New York, daughter of Lewis Johnson Bennett, a farmer, and his wife Hannah Green.
-Her aunt's house where she spent some of her childhood still stands at 5070 Griswold Street.
-In front of this house is a memorial to her with a plaque that gives a brief biography of her life.
-By 14, she was teaching at the local elementary school.
-In 1848, when she was 18, she married Uriah McNall, a local farmer.
+Belva Ann Bennett was born in Royalton, New York, daughter of Lewis Johnson Bennett, a farmer, and his wife, Hannah Green.
+Bennett spent some of her childhood at her aunt's house, which still stands at 5070 Griswold Street.
+In front of the house is a memorial to her with a plaque that gives a brief biography of her life.
+By age 14, she was teaching at the local elementary school.
+In 1848, by age 18, she married Uriah McNall, a farme local to the area.

 McNall died of tuberculosis in 1853, three years after their daughter Lura was born.
-In 1868, Belva remarried, this time to a man much older than she.
-Reverend Ezekiel Lockwood, an American Civil War veteran, was a Baptist minister and practicing dentist.
-They had a daughter Jessie (who died before her second birthday).
-Not only did Rev. Lockwood have progressive ideas about women's roles in society, he helped raise Belva's daughter Lura, from her first marriage, and supported his wife's desire for legal study as well as encouraged her to pursue subjects that interested her.
-Ezekiel Lockwood died in late April 1877.
-In July 1879 Lockwood's daughter Lura McNall married DeForest Orme, a pharmacist.

 Education

-Lockwood quickly realized she needed a better education to support herself and her daughter.
-She attended Genesee Wesleyan Seminary to prepare for study at college.
+Lockwood realized she needed a better education to support herself and her daughter.
+She attended Genesee Wesleyan Seminary, in Auburn, NY, to prepare for study at college.
 Her plan, as she explained to Lippincott's Monthly Magazine, was not well received by many of her friends and colleagues; most women did not seek higher education, and it was especially unusual for a widow to do so.
-Nonetheless, she was determined and persuaded the administration at Genesee College in Lima, New York to admit her.
-She later earned a Master of Arts from Syracuse University in 1871.
+She persuaded the administration at Genesee College to admit her.

+It was during her studies at Genesee College that Lockwood first became attracted to the law, although the school had no law department.
+Since a local law professor was offering private classes, she became one of his students.
+It made her want to learn more.